 E-2 & EB-5 Investor Visa Guide

 The USA continues to hold strong appeal and opportunity among foreign investors and entrepreneurs.
 If you are considering making investments in a US-based company, you may be eligible to apply for an investor visa to allow you to come to the US to develop or direct operations.

 In most cases, your visa options will be for the E-2 visa which allows temporary permission to stay in the US for your business, or the EB-5 program, which allows holders to remain in the US on a permanent basis on the grounds of their investment activity.

 In this article, we consider both routes, including eligibility requirements and the application process.

 If you are a non-US national looking to develop or direct the operations of an enterprise in the USA in which you have invested a substantial amount of capital, you may apply for a ‘nonimmigrant’ US investor visa, the E-2 visa.

-The E-2 treaty investor visa is a non-immigrant visa for citizens of countries with which the USA maintains a treaty of commerce and navigation.
+The E-2 treaty investor visa is an investor visa for citizens of countries with which the USA maintains a treaty of commerce and navigation.

-It permits such foreign nationals to enter the United States to invest a substantial amount of capital in a US business.
+It permits such foreign nationals to come to the United States on a temporary basis to invest a substantial amount of capital in a US business.
 The E-2 visa does not directly lead to a Green Card.